jeherve/rest-api-post-embeds/readme.txt

 * `before`:
 	* Only return posts dated before the specified date.
 	* Default to none.
+	* Not available when using the WP REST API.
 * `after`:
 	* Only return posts dated after the specified date.
 	* Default to none.
+	* Not available when using the WP REST API.
 * `tag`:
 	* Only return posts belonging to a specific tag name or slug.
 	* Default to none.